 Queer Coffee meets last Sunday of the month from 1 to 3pm at Percy & Percy, Bendigo.

-queerspace provides a non-judgemental, queer affirmative counselling service.
+Queerspace provides a non-judgemental, queer affirmative counselling service.

-queerspace staff come from one or more of the LGBTIQ+ communities and understand first-hand the importance of chosen family, supportive communities and building resilience.
+Queerspace staff come from one or more of the LGBTIQ+ communities and understand first-hand the importance of chosen family, supportive communities and building resilience.

-queerspace understand asking for help can cause anxiety, especially if it is the first time you or your family have used a counselling or support service.
+Queerspace understand asking for help can cause anxiety, especially if it is the first time you or your family have used a counselling or support service.

-queerspace uses a ‘person centered’ and strength focused approach to counselling and case management and we are guided by our client’s needs.
+Queerspace uses a ‘person centered’ and strength focused approach to counselling and case management and we are guided by our client’s needs.

-We are a free specialist LGBTIQA+ helpline providing information, support, and referral to all LGBTIQA+ Victorians, their friends and family.
+Rainbow Door is a free specialist LGBTIQA+ helpline providing information, support, and referral to all LGBTIQA+ Victorians, their friends and family.

 You might just be looking for advice, or you may be needing some further support and referrals.